Kenneth Roy COLLIER

 Schooling: Not yet discovered

-Died: Shot down in air combat while while flying a bomber escort mission, Gelsenkirchen, Germany, 5 December 1944, aged 24 years
+Died: Shot down in air combat while flying a bomber escort mission, Gelsenkirchen, Germany, 5 December 1944, aged 24 years

 Cemetery: Rheinberg War Cemetery, Germany